 - Increase grant funding for training and hiring aging services workers at all levels.

-- Collaborate with the Global Ageing Network to coordinate a response to elder abuse and neglect.
+- Collaborate with the Global Ageing Network to coordinate the response to elder abuse and neglect.

 Elder abuse is estimated to affect 1 in 10 older persons; these include our residents, our clients, our tenants, and the people waiting to be served by LeadingAge members.
+The coronavirus pandemic has exacerbated conditions that underly abuse: isolation, increased reliance on potentially abuse caregivers, fear and loss of independence, along with the increased difficulty that programs designed to prevent elder abuse have experienced.
 Elder abuse directly affects providers of aging services when the people we serve are victimized by financial exploitation and physical and psychological abuse.
 Leading Age has been a leader in affirmatively addressing elder abuse in the broader community, as well as in our settings.
 Leading the fight against elder abuse is part of our ethical obligations and underscores our mission to be the trusted voice for aging, our vision of an America freed from ageism, through our promise to inspire, serve, and advocate.

-- Elder Justice: We support reauthorization of the Elder Justice Act Reauthorization and will monitor progress toward reintroduction.
+- Elder Justice: We support the reauthorization of the Elder Justice Act

-- Reauthorize the Older Americans Act (OAA) – Enact the Dignity in Aging Act of 2019 that reauthorizes the OAA and includes provisions that keep older individuals independent, such as nutrition programs, heating assistance, and senior workforce programs.
+- Reauthorize the Older Americans Act (OAA): We support robust funding of the Older Americans Act programs, including provisions that keep older individuals independent, such as nutrition programs, heating assistance, and senior workforce programs.

 - ACA Grants: We support the use of CMS fines to help train direct care workers in culture change.